 Following Coffee County Director of Schools LaDonna McFall’s ask for a discussion of her contract that occurred last Monday, Feb.
 4, the Coffee County Board of Education had one item of news business of their Monday, Feb.
 11 agenda: a director evaluation.

-The evaluation committee consists of Duncan, and board members Gary Nester and Pat Barton.
+The evaluation committee consists of board members Shannon Duncan, Gary Nester and Pat Barton.

 “It is that time of year when we begin the director’s evaluation process,” said Duncan.
 “We had had some feedback in mid-January that we might want to discuss, as a board, the evaluation instrument, so there was an email requesting feedback.”

 The three committee members met for the first time and looked over the evaluation criteria, which is put forth by the Tennessee School Board Association, and decided that future evaluations should include something more personal to the county district.

 Currently, the model is judged on seven standards: leadership and culture, policy and governance, communications and community relations, organizational and human resources management, curriculum planning development, instructional leadership, and ethical leadership.